 Secondly, the cost structure of graduate school is highly variable and not easily obtained from one data source, whereas undergraduate education costs are recorded by the Department of Education.
 When costs are so varied and do not come from a single data source, it is near impossible to calculate a “typical” cost of a graduate degree.
 Somebody who goes on to earn a PhD may be able to waive all tuition costs through grants, teaching, etc., while an MBA student may be responsible for costs of up to $200,000.

-The sample considered for the 2014 College ROI report was 1.4 million bachelor graduates with no higher degrees.
-The average sample size across the set of schools included was 445 profiles.
-Hide Answer
+The sample considered for the 2023 College ROI report was 1.6 million bachelor graduates with no higher degrees.
+The average sample size across the set of schools included was 966 profiles.

-While it is true that at many schools a majority of students don’t pay the full stated price reported by colleges to the Department of Education, some portion of students do.
+While it is true that at many schools the majority of students don’t pay the full stated price reported by colleges to the Department of Education, some portion of students do.
 It is also fairly difficult for a student to understand exactly what they’ll be expected to pay in tuition, even using the school’s net price calculators.
 And, further, students often don’t even realize that the stated price might be different than what they’ll actually pay, discouraging some portion of prospective students from even applying to high-cost colleges.
-It is PayScale's position that while any student is required to pay the full “sticker price,” it is most informative to provide a “worst case scenario” in terms of college cost and help inform students that their true cost to attend may vary.
+It is Payscale’s position that while few students may be required to pay the full “sticker price,” it is most informative to provide a “worst case scenario” in terms of college cost and help inform students that their true cost to attend may vary.
 College Raptor is a great resource for estimating your net price across many schools at once.